 Urinalysis: Urine exams are done to detect bladder infections, the presence of bladder stones or sediment, or other metabolic diseases.

 Other Lab Tests: Ear swabs, microbial cultures, tumor aspirates, and skin scrapings are just a few of the other lab tests your veterinarian may recommend for pet wellness and preventive care.

-We recommend annual screening and year round heartworm prevention for dogs.
+We recommend annual screening and year-round heartworm prevention for dogs.
 Annual fecal exams for dogs and cats are also recommended to ensure pet wellness and preventive care.

 Preventative Care for Dogs

-Annual physical examinations are vital for providing preventative care.
+Annual physical examinations are vital for providing pet wellness and preventive care.
 The thorough examination of your pet’s overall physical condition each year establishes what is normal for your pet, as well as finding any changes early, which aids in detecting any potential health problems.
 In addition to the complete physical, the veterinarians can discuss preventive care recommendations based on your dog’s age, medical history, breed (genetic) factors, and lifestyle.

 Annual screening for heartworm and intestinal parasites is also recommended.
 Methods for preventing infections will be discussed during the annual exam.
 Geriatric blood work may also be indicated.